NIP omega-categorical structures: the rank 1 case: Local equivalence relations and local formulas

-We now aim at describing a certain kind of relations on products of minimal orders, which we call local.
-This will only be used at the very end of the analysis to show the finiteness result of Theorem \ref{th:main1}.
-Very little of it is needed to prove the statements in Theorem \ref{th:list of properties}, which already imply that there are only countably many structures satisfying $(\star)$.
+We now aim at describing a certain kind of definable sets on products of minimal orders, which we call \emph{local}.
+This will only be used at the end of the analysis to show the finiteness result of Theorem \ref{th:main1}.
 We advise the reader to skip this section at first and come back to it when it is called for.

-We start by giving examples of local relations.
+We start by giving examples of local definable sets.

 \begin{ex} All structures are assumed to be countable. \begin{enumerate} \item Let $(V,\leq)$ be a dense linear order without endpoints and let $E$ be an equivalence relation on $V$ with finitely many classes, each of which is dense co-dense.
 In the structure $(V;\leq,E)$, the order $(V,\leq)$ is weakly transitive and rank 1.
 The isomorphism type of this structure is determined by the number of classes.
 One could further expand this structure by adding any structure on the finite quotient $V/E$.
 We will see that those are the only weakly transitive, rank 1 and op-dimension 1 expansions of a linear order.